The 11 best day trips from Tulum

 A busy but still lovely beach where you can swim with friendly turtles just a few arm-strokes from the shore.
 Certainly, an experience that I wouldn’t miss.
-Here I am telling you where it is and how to enjoy it to the fullest.
+Read about Akumal beach on my complete guide to Akumal and Swimming with the Turtle.

 Kaan Luum lagoon

 An oasis of peace at just 10 km north of downtown Tulum, this beautiful calming mirror of water is waiting for you.
-You can check out this post to know more about it, and also check out a few cenotes on the way.
+You can check out my guide to Kaan Luum to know more about it, and also check out a few cenotes on the way to the lagoon.

 Muyil is a small town just 20 minutes driving from Tulum (250 MXN, 15 USD, by taxi) where you can explore a couple of interesting sites which I really recommend.
 First of all the Archaeological Site is one of a kind, small enough to not to get tired, big enough to be able to enjoy and get a taste of the Mayan culture.

 The setting is spectacular, just beside the main road but right into the deep jungle, ironically.

 Right after jump into history with a visit to the Archeological site, you deserve a little relax and a refreshing deep into the Lagoon of the Biosphere of Sian ka’an and let your body float on a transparent river in between the Sian ka-an Lagoon.
 If you want to choose among all the Tulum tours, I would suggest you pick a tour to the Sian Ka’an reserve.
 It’s an experience that I would really suggest you should have.

 Sian Ka’an reserve – declared a world heritage site by UNESCO in 1987, the biosphere reserve is one of the largest and diverse ecosystems in Mexico.
 It’s definitely one tour that you wouldn’t want to miss.